Test ID: CINP Cortisol, Serum, LC-MS/MS, Serum

 Cortisol, the main glucocorticoid (representing 75%-95% of the plasma corticoids), plays a critical role in glucose metabolism and in the body's response to stress.
 Both hypercortisolism and hypocortisolism can cause disease.

 The majority of cortisol circulates bound to corticosteroid-binding globulin and albumin.
-Normally, <5% of circulating cortisol is free (unbound).
-Free cortisol is the physiologically active form, and is filterable by the renal glomerulus.
+Normally, less than 5% of circulating cortisol is free (unbound).
+Free cortisol is the physiologically active form and is filterable by the renal glomerulus.

 Pathological hypercortisolism due to endogenous or exogenous glucocorticoids is termed Cushing syndrome.
 Signs and symptoms of pathological hypercortisolism may include central obesity, hypertension, hyperglycemia, hirsutism, muscle weakness, and osteoporosis.
 However, these symptoms and signs are not specific for pathological hypercortisolism.
 The majority of individuals with some or all of the symptoms and signs will not suffer from Cushing syndrome.